External Wall Systems (EWS)

 There are also contact details for the Ministry of Housing, Communities and Local Government’s Building Safety team.

-Leaseholder groups and campaigns
+Leaseholder Groups and Campaigns

 While Estuary is not involved in, nor do we endorse in any way, the following leaseholder groups, they do have more information on EWS and advice to homeowners, should they want to get involved in lobbying Government.